 Designated Hero/Designated Villain: The players.
 The colors for the pieces do not constitute as heroic or villainous traits, so there's no "Hero vs Villain" dynamic unless the players hold a sufficient dislike for one another, and even then, it falls onto perspective instead of narrative.
 Some custom or themed boards will give the pieces features and make one side "good" and another "evil" (such as Mariochess◊) but again this depends all on the players.

 Ending Fatigue: Some novice games can drag on for quite a while, especially when it's just chasing the king around the board.
 Professional players would have resigned long ago at this stage.
 This is the reason why the fifty-move rule was invented (which is still pretty long for an average game).
 Even some professional games can last well over a hundred moves if one player is unwilling to offer a draw in a drawing position, in the hopes his opponent will make a mistake.

 Face of the Band: Just about anytime chess is referred to, or symbolized, you'll see the Knight.

-Alternate Character Interpretation: Anatoly Sergievsky—troubled Anti-Hero pulled apart by the demands of everyone in his life who eventually decides to stand up for himself?
-Or a spoiled Jerk Ass whose great success and beautiful family aren't enough, so he abandons the latter, and eventually admits his first obligation is to himself?
+Alternative Character Interpretation: Anatoly Sergievsky—troubled Anti-Hero pulled apart by the demands of everyone in his life who eventually decides to stand up for himself?
+Or a spoiled Jerkass whose great success and beautiful family aren't enough, so he abandons the latter, and eventually admits his first obligation is to himself?

 Draco in Leather Pants: Freddie seems to get this a lot from the fanfic writers, but not so much from the rest of the fandom.

-See the entry for Alternate Character Interpretation above.
+See the entry for Alternative Character Interpretation above.
 The latter interpretation leaves Anatoly as an even bigger a-hole than Freddie, so naturally the fangirls are gonna set about making him even more sympathetic.